tayiorbeii/egghead.io_redux_course_notes/09-Reducer_Composition_with_Objects.md

 const store = createStore(todoApp);
 ```

-This pattern helps to scale Redux development, since different team members can work on different reducers that work with the same actions, without stepping on eachother's toes.
+This pattern helps to scale Redux development, since different team members can work on different reducers that work with the same actions, without stepping on each other's toes.